Who pays for student loan forgiveness? - NewsBreak

 That means student loan forgiveness would “rank among the largest transfer programs in American history,” fellow Adam Looney explained in a Brookings Institution report .
 If just $10,000 per borrower is forgiven, it’d cost roughly what the U.S. has spent on welfare since 2000, Looney noted.

-Taxpayers would likely, in turn, also feel some pressure depending on the amount of loans forgiven.
+Taxpayers would likely, in turn, also feel some pressure depending on the number of loans forgiven.

 Taxpayers are already on the hook when existing student loans default.
-The Bipartisan Policy Center released a 2021 report suggesting the cost to the average taxpayer would be exponentially higher over time than the cost of existing defaults if widespread forgiveness is granted.Iowa man says ‘mistake’ led to $1 million lottery jackpot
+The Bipartisan Policy Center released a 2021 report suggesting the cost to the average taxpayer would be exponentially higher over time than the cost of existing defaults if widespread forgiveness is granted.Students are graduating with $30,000 in loans

 “The expansion of generous repayment and forgiveness plans suggest that costs to taxpayers may continue to rise,” the report reads .
 However, it’s not immediately clear how or when taxpayers would feel those increases.